 How to replace spark plugs on Generation 2 – 2004 2005 2006 2007 2008 2009 Toyota Prius:

 Spark plugs on a Gen 2 Toyota Prius should be changed every 60k to 80k intervals.
 Some say it should be fine up to 100k to 120k, but it is always a good idea to be cautious.
 It should be simple and inexpensive, if you have the tools.
-The NGK Laster Iridium Spark Plugs should cost about $30 online or about $40 at your local auto parts.
+I recommend the NGK Laster Iridium Spark Plugs – eBay, I have always know they are better quality compared to non-laser.

 Estimated job time is 1 hour to 2 hours.

 - 5/8 spark plug socket or deep socket – Spark Plug Socket 3/8-Inch Drive by 5/8-Inch – eBay

 - 6″ Extension – 6″ Socket Extension – eBay

 - Spark Plug Gapper (.043 spark plug specification) – Spark Plug Gap Gauge – eBay

 - Iridium Spark Plugs – Toyota Prius NGK Laser Iridium Spark Plugs (4 Pack) – eBay